 I am immensely honoured to take on the presidency of AILA, an organisation that emphasises that Applied Linguistics is an interdisciplinary and transdisciplinary field of research and practice, dealing with practical problems of language and communication.
 I am especially proud to be the first President from Southeast Asia.
 Asia is a vast and very diverse region in terms of linguistic, cultural, historical and political traditions, demography, and stages of economic development, all of which provide a very compelling environment for applied linguistics research.
 As President, I will focus on a number of priorities which I consider highly pertinent for AILA to pursue and expand on.
 Like all of us, I am conscious and deeply concerned at the accelerating challenges facing the global community at this time.
 These are both short term and long term, including as regards the pandemic, the dangers posed by climate change, and the renewed threats of extremism and intolerance affecting the human rights of all and, perhaps most immediately, as recent tragic events have shown, the rights of women and girls to education and equality.
 As academic practitioners, we have all had to deal at some time or other with the unfounded charge that we are dwellers of ivory towers.
 Today, such is the scale of challenges facing the world that I believe it is not enough for us simply to dismiss this charge.
 Rather, we must now consciously seek out our role, put our shoulders to the wheel, and apply our craft to meeting the challenges I have mentioned.
 This is the context in which I put forward my vision for AILA during my term as President.

-- First, AILA, as one of the partner organisations of UNESCO, has endorsed the United Nations 2030 Agenda for Sustainable Development.
+- First, AILA, with its long ties to UNESCO, has endorsed the United Nations 2030 Agenda for Sustainable Development.
 This should heighten an awareness of social issues among applied linguists - such as those outlined by the UN Sustainable Development Goals (SDGs) - which include the elimination of poverty, provision of quality education, reduction in inequality and action on climate change.
 It is, therefore, important for us to highlight that language and communication are critical enabling factors for societies to collaborate and to become more inclusive, and that applied linguistics research contributes to the SDGs.
 There has never been a more crucial time for ensuring that the work of experts in a variety of technical fields is communicated to and discussed by the many people it effects.
 Linguists play a vital role in bridging gaps between experts and non-experts and also between members of different disciplines in order that the world can cooperate more effectively on global issues.
 More effort must be made to strengthen these relationships in order to produce tangible outcomes in the next three years.

 - Secondly, and more specifically, if ever we needed convincing of the potential of an organisation like AILA, then it is the current global pandemic, which has affected everyone, but has done so in different ways and to different extents depending on the political conditions, economic levels, educational opportunities and environmental circumstances surrounding us.
 While not a vehicle in itself for solving current problems directly, AILA can nonetheless make an important contribution through its focus on interdisciplinary and transdisciplinary research to solve practical problems related to language and communication.